 8.4.
 Pre-processing of the apparel before digital printing leaves a fine film on the apparel.
 This film is a part of the production process and shall not be considered a defect of the final product.

 8.5.
 In line with the relevant provisions of the Civil Code, the Supplier shall provide the Customer with a 24-month warranty period for the quality of all supplied products starting on the day the property rights are transferred to the Customer, unless the Supplier specifies otherwise for specific goods.
 Unless determined otherwise, the Supplier provides the Customer with a warranty period for the quality of apparel with prints or embroidery in the duration of 24 months.
+If the buyer is a Customer who does not have the status of a Consumer, the warranty period is reduced to 12 months, unless the parties agree otherwise.
 The invoice, delivery note, or the proof of receipt issued by the Supplier can be used as the letter of guarantee.

 8.6.
 The guarantee shall not apply to damage caused by excessive or inappropriate use (e.g. mechanical wear caused by inappropriate handling), neglected care for the goods (e.g. damaging the print with an iron) or damage caused by force majeure.
 The Customer takes note that the goods are to be washed inside out at 30 °C without using laundry detergent with aggressive ingredients.
 It is necessary to hand-wash special prints like 3D, Puff, Hot Stamping Foil and printed nylon apparel inside out at low temperatures.